 Other Wellbutrin Side Effects

-As early as 1990, people reported that antidepressants caused increased suicidal thoughts and behaviors.
-The FDA considered the issue, but it did nothing more.
-It became clear that antidepressants could adversely affect children and teenagers, making them hostile, irrational, violent, or suicidal.
+Since as early as 1990, there have been reports that antidepressants cause increased suicidal thoughts and behaviors.
+The FDA considered the issue, but it did nothing more… until it became clear that antidepressants could adversely affect children and teenagers, making them hostile, irrational, violent, or suicidal.
 In 2006, the FDA analyzed the results of 372 studies of antidepressants, finding that even young adults (ages 18-25) were also afflicted with behavioral changes.
 As a result, the FDA ordered antidepressant manufacturers, including GlaxoSmithKline for Wellbutrin, to include added warnings to consumers.

 If you have taken Wellbutrin and experienced adverse side effects, contact RLG today.